munificent/craftinginterpreters/book/closures.md

 variables sometimes outlive the function where they are declared.
 That means they won't always be on the stack.

-The next easiest approach then would be to take any local variable that gets closed over and have it always live on the heap.
+The next easiest approach, then, would be to take any local variable that gets closed over and have it always live on the heap.
 When the local variable declaration in the surrounding function is executed, the VM would allocate memory for it dynamically.
-That way it can live as long as needed.
+That way it could live as long as needed.

 This would be a fine approach if clox didn't have a single-pass compiler.
 But that restriction we chose in our implementation makes things harder.
 Take a look